UKHomeOffice/cop-react-form-renderer/README.md

 The COP React Form Renderer is a library that renders a form on the basis of a supplied JSON.

-It uses components from [https://github.com/UKHomeOffice/cop-react-design-system](COP React Design System).
+It uses components from [COP React Design System](https://github.com/UKHomeOffice/cop-react-design-system).
 - `@ukhomeoffice/cop-react-components` - and offers various styles of forms.
 These are showcased inside of a [yarn storybook](Storybook) within the project.